 Of course, there are endless options, but in the end, simplicity and the lack of refrigeration win out!

 - Bacon is awesome.
 It’s also a big treat in our house, so you can only imagine how amazingly delicious it is to enjoy bacon for breakfast for three straight days!
+Sausage is a good backup, too.
+Prep into patties before heading out for easy cooking.

 - Don’t skimp on dinner.
-Cooking on the grill, or over an open fire, is fun.
-Plus, after a full day of hiking and sight-seeing, campers are hungry!
+Cooking on the grill or over an open fire is fun.
+Plus, after a full day of hiking and sightseeing, campers are hungry!
 We serve the same veggies both days, with chicken on the first night and steak on the second (both portions of meat came from my freezer, so no additional expense).

 - Eat s’mores.
 And lots of them!
-Whether you make your own graham crackers and marshmallows, is up to you.
+Whether you make your own graham crackers and marshmallows is up to you.
 Frankly, I don’t.
 There isn’t really time, plus this is a vacation for me too!
-There’s already enough to do just to get ready for the trip and making every single thing from scratch isn’t always gonna happen.
+There’s already enough to do just to get ready for the trip, and making every single thing from scratch isn’t always gonna happen.

 - My “to pack” list first started with our menu plan and the utensils needed to accomplish that.
 Then I pack three items that ultimately make the trip successful: a griddle, a coffee pot, and an extension cord.